reichlab/covid19-forecast-hub-web/index.md

         content: >-
           We work collaboratively in an open-science framework, welcoming participation from modeling teams around the globe to submit predictions from their best COVID-19 models.
         actions:
-          - label: Learn more about the teams
+          - label: How to join
-            url: community/
+            url: doc/participate/
             type: link
   - section_id: text-img
     type: section_media